Why big bones aren't best

 - Feed the bones of medium-sized animals for optimal and safe cleaning effect.

 - Large beef, buffalo and other large bones are too hard and can cause dental fractures.

 - It is ok for a dog to eat bone fragments.
-The stomach acids dissolve them and aid complete dissolution and digestion.
+The stomach acid dissolves them and aids in complete dissolution and digestion.

 - Fractured teeth should be restored if possible.

-- Raw dental bones should be fed one to times a week.
+- Raw dental bones should be fed one to two times a week.